Clan Forbes: Branches

 progenitors of the Lairds of Culloden.
 Sir Alexander Forbes of Tolquhon commanded a troop of cavalry in the Scots army at Worcester; and when the King's horse was shot, mounted him on his own, put his buff coat and a bloody scarf about him, and saw him safe out of the field.
 The fortunes of this house were probably consumed in the fever of the Darien Scheme, in which Alexander Forbes of Tolquhon (like many other good old Scottish families) appears to have embarked beyond his means, the stock he held (500) having been judicially attached.

 Sir William Forbes, eighth Baronet of Craigievar, in 1884 succeeded his kinswoman as Lord Sempill, Chief of Clan Sempill.

+The Forbses of Brux were prominent Jacobites present at both the 1715 and 1745 risings, and who later established themselves in India with the East India Company before migrating to Australia at the beginning of the Nineteenth Century.
+Colonial politician and Speaker of the Legislative Assembly of Queensland, Frederick Augustus Forbes, was descended from this Brux branch.